 Brynjolfsson comes to Stanford as a senior fellow at the Stanford Institute for Human-Centered Artificial Intelligence (HAI) and as the Ralph Landau Senior Fellow in Economic Growth at the Stanford Institute for Economic Policy Research (SIEPR).
 He will also serve as a professor, by courtesy, of economics, and a professor, by courtesy, of operations, information and technology, at Stanford Graduate School of Business.

 With his new roles at Stanford, Brynjolfsson will continue his scholarship and leadership in deepening the understanding of technological advances along with their societal and economic effects.
-Leading the launch of a new research hub, the Center for Advanced Studies of the Digital Economy, will be an integral part of that.
+Leading the launch of a new research hub, the Digital Economy Lab, will be an integral part of that.

 He will also continue teaching when he joins Stanford.

-“The opportunity to lead the new Center for Advanced Studies of the Digital Economy is a huge part of what attracted me to Stanford,” Brynjolfsson said.
+“The opportunity to lead the new Digital Economy Lab is a huge part of what attracted me to Stanford,” Brynjolfsson said.
 “Digital technologies, especially AI, are profoundly transforming our society and economy.
 My passion is to understand that transformation.
 It's not only an intellectual challenge but also important so we can steer the changes in ways that help create shared prosperity and widespread benefits.

 “Stanford, and Silicon Valley, are the epicenter of that technological revolution and being here will be an immense help to my research agenda,” he said.